What to do when mental health ruins your ambition and kills your self-esteem

 Honestly, it gets depressing.

-And yes it is true that depending on your accomplishments to validate how worthy you are as a person will cause your self-value to become unstable like a vicious tidal wave.
+And yes it is true that depending on your accomplishments to validate your worth as a person will cause your self-value to become unstable like a vicious tidal wave.

 But usual advice like…